Donovan Makoma

-Donovan Makoma (born 1 February 1999) is a French professional footballer who plays for Andorran club UE Santa Coloma, as a midfielder.
+Donovan Makoma (born 1 February 1999) is a French professional footballer who plays for Maltese Premier League club Birkirkara as a midfielder.

 Club career

 Born in Lille, after playing with Lens, Makoma signed for English club Barrow in July 2017.

 He moved to Stevenage in July 2018.
 He made his professional debut on 14 August 2018, in the EFL Cup.

 On 12 October 2018, Makoma joined National League South club Woking on a 28-day loan.

 On 21 December 2018, it was announced that Makoma would join Southern League side, Biggleswade Town on a one-month loan.

 In February 2019, he joined Wingate & Finchley on loan until the end of the season.

 He was made available for sale by Stevenage at the end of the 2018–19 season.

 Following his release from Stevenage, Makoma returned to France to join Arras, before moving to Andorran club UE Santa Coloma.

 International career

 He represented France at under-16 youth level.